• HEALTHCARE PROFESSIONALS

 • 30 days after the last dose of MEKTOVI

-• Your healthcare team will do a pregnancy test before you start taking BRAFTOVI and MEKTOVI.
-Tell your healthcare provider right away if you become pregnant or think you might become pregnant during treatment.
+• Your healthcare provider will do a pregnancy test before you start taking BRAFTOVI and MEKTOVI.
+Tell your healthcare provider right away if you become pregnant or think you might become pregnant during treatment

 Talk to your healthcare team if you are breastfeeding or plan to breastfeed.
 It is not known if either treatment passes into your breast milk.
 Do not breastfeed during treatment with BRAFTOVI and MEKTOVI and for:

-• 3 days after the final dose of MEKTOVI
+• 3 days after the last dose of MEKTOVI

 BRAFTOVI may cause fertility problems in males.
 Talk to your healthcare provider if this is a concern for you.

-The most common side effects of BRAFTOVI when taken with MEKTOVI, include: fatigue, nausea, diarrhea, vomiting, abdominal pain, and pain or swelling of your joints.
+The most common side effects of BRAFTOVI when taken with MEKTOVI for melanoma include: fatigue, nausea, diarrhea, vomiting, stomach-area (abdominal) pain, and pain or swelling of your joints (arthralgia).

-Before taking BRAFTOVI + MEKTOVI, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking BRAFTOVI in combination with MEKTOVI or cetuximab, tell your healthcare provider about all of your medical conditions, including if you:

 • have had bleeding problems